-Gulf World Marine Institute, Inc (GWMI), a 501c3 non-profit, is currently accepting applications for new volunteers.
+Gulf World Marine Institute, Inc (GWMI) is currently accepting applications for new volunteers.
 Volunteers with GWMI are crucial in the continued success of the long-term rescue, rehabilitation, and release program that currently exists at the facility, and we are inviting you to apply with us.
 Heavily incorporated in each aspect of GWMI activity, volunteers participate in the maintenance of the stranding response program, assist with husbandry and veterinary practices for the rehabilitation patients, assist in conducting postmortem study on deceased individuals, and help Gulf World contribute to national and international conservation efforts with all of the work they complete here.
 Interested applicants can click here to download the GWMI Volunteer Application Form.

 Volunteers with GWMI will have the exciting opportunity to work with endangered and protected marine animals.
 As such, volunteers will be held to the highest levels of accountability and responsibility.
 Please keep in mind that GWMI holds the required permits to respond to, rehabilitate, and release stranded sea turtles and marine mammals; volunteers must always operate under the instruction of staff members.
 Activities you may be asked to participate in include:

 - Sea turtle rehabilitation – Staff may ask for assistance with basic animal care, including but not limited to feeding, assisting with medical procedures, and cleaning tanks.
 This often occurs during the winter months, when oceanic water temperatures drop and sea turtles experience a phenomenon known as “cold stunning”.
 Cold stunned sea turtles have experienced a sharp drop in body temperature.